Skip to main content

 LinkedIn

-At present, Terrence Kim holds a dual position at Vanguard as the Senior Manager of both Investment
+At present, Terrence Kim holds a dual position at Vanguard as the Head of Fixed Income Innovation of both Investment

 Management Fintech Strategy and Vanguard Fintech Ventures, LLC.